-Philadelphia, November, 1, 1862.
-THE undersigned having been appointed SUB-SCRIPTION AGENT by the Secretary of the Treasury, is now prepared to furnish, at once, the New Twenty Year 6 Per Cent.
-Bonds. of the United States, designated as "Five-Twenties," edeemable at the pleasure of the Government, after proved February 25, 1862.
+Philadelphia, November, 1, 1862

+THE undersigned having been appointed SUB-SCRIPTION AGENT by the Secretary of the Preasury, is now prepared to furnish, at once, the New Twenty Year 6 Per Cent.
+Bonds. of the United States, designated as "Five-Twenties," edeemable at the pleasure of the Government, after five years, and authorized by Act of Congress, ap proved February 25, 1862.